Breast Implant Removal with Breast Lift Surgery London & UK

 - Patients have experienced implant rupture, which includes silent ruptures leading to a deformed-looking breast.

 - Patients have developed implant malposition due to an excessively large breast pocket or natural expansion of the pocket with time.

 - Many women simply decide they no longer want to have breast implants and see them as a significant hassle.

 - Patients have significant concerns about potential BIA-ALCL due to having texted implants, or they may be experiencing symptoms of breast implant illness or BII.

 Some patients may choose to have a breast implant removal first, having been made aware of the potential risks of breast sagging.
-If they then become concerned about the appearance of droopy breasts, they may have a breast lift as a second stage procedure.
+If they then become concerned about the appearance of droopy breasts, they may have a breast lift as a second-stage procedure.
 Ideal patience for both breast implant removal and breast lift surgery non-smokers who are in a good state of physical health with no chronic medical conditions such as hypertension or diabetes.
 Patients should be at or near their ideal body weight, are unhappy with their breast implants, and prefer to have them removed without breast implant replacement.
-Suitable patients for a breast lift include women with naturally small breasts and large implants which have stretched out the breast tissue leading to breast sagging after breast implant removal.
-If you would like to determine your suitability for this procedure, we would recommend scheduling an in-person consultation with a consultant breast specialist at Centre for Surgery for an in-depth clinical assessment.
+Suitable patients for a breast lift include women with naturally small breasts and large implants which have stretched out the breast tissue, leading to breast sagging after breast implant removal.
+If you want to determine your suitability for this procedure, we recommend scheduling an in-person consultation with a consultant breast specialist at the Centre for Surgery for an in-depth clinical assessment.